 Cottage | 2 bedrooms | sleeps 4

-The cottage Garden is enclosed and secure with a gated and locked side entrance.
+Enclosed and secure garden with a gated and locked side entrance.
 There is a patio area with table and chairs and a lawned area.
 There is also a detached garage with a front up and over door and side entrance to store sporting equipment (bikes, surf boards, kyaks etc) or to put the car away at night.
 The garage has a window, power points and lighting and there is also private off road parking for one car in the drive.

 Weekly lets from £295 / Short breaks from £180